 If you’re travelling with a family or just want your own accommodation, you can hire a campervan or motorhome for your trip.
-There are lots of choices of camper vans, from budget Hippie Vans to luxury offerings from Britz.
+There are lots of choices of camper vans, from budget Jucy to luxury offerings from Britz.
 We rented from Let’s Go Motorhomes and explored the NSW section of the coast in 2020.
 Whatever your travel style and budget, you can find a campervan to match.

 Take a Bus